 The "Permissions" setting controls restrictions that can be placed on the PDF file.
 To prevent printing of a PDF file, uncheck the "Allow the document to be printed" option.
 To prevent the text and graphics from being copied from the PDF file, uncheck the "Allow text and graphics to be copied" option.
 To prevent the document from being modified in a PDF editor, uncheck the "Allow the document to be modified" option.

 The PDF file format allows two types of passwords, a user password and a master password.
 The user password is used to open the document, and the master password used to encrypt the security options.
 When a user password is set, Acrobat Reader displays the following prompt when you open the PDF file.

 Adobe Reader Enter Password Window

-You must always enter a master password when security options are enabled.
+You must always enter a master password when security options are enabled or if a user password is specified.
 It is recommended that passwords be at least 8 characters long and contain at least 1 number.